cloro

 Is GDPR compliance required when scraping personal data?+

 Yes — if you scrape data belonging to EU citizens, GDPR applies regardless of where your servers or company are located.
 The most common lawful basis for AI training data scraping is 'legitimate interest' under GDPR Article 6(1)(f), but data protection authorities have adopted increasingly restrictive positions.
-The Clearview AI case set the precedent: scraping public photos for facial recognition resulted in over €91 million in fines across 15 jurisdictions by 2025.
+The Clearview AI case set the precedent: scraping public photos for facial recognition drew multimillion-euro fines from regulators across the EU and UK.
 Avoid scraping PII without explicit consent and a clear legal basis.

 What if a website's robots.txt says 'Disallow'?+